wdorji/wdorji/README.md

 ### Hi there, I'm Wangdrak 👋

-I'm currently a senior at Brown University studying Computer Science.
-I am an aspiring developer with a keen interest for building projects that have real world implications.
+I'm a senior at Brown University studying Computer Science and an aspiring developer with a keen interest for building projects that have real world implications.

 - ⚡ Fun fact: I'm from Bhutan 🇧🇹
 <!--